 What Is The Definition Of Tight End In Football?

-Due to their size and skill, a tight end will either line up alongside the offensive or will stand in the slot as a receiver.
+Due to their size and skill, a tight end will either line up alongside the offensive line or will stand separate from the offensive line in the slot as a receiver.

 Examples Of How Tight End Is Used In Commentary